YueNing/vnegmas/README.rst

   interface.
 Finally, data analyser can simply and quickly get the data that be needed, and send the data to vnegmas.

-| When you want to know the details of the dataflow of vnegmas, this page is useful. :ref:`dataflow`
+| When you want to know the details of the dataflow of vnegmas, this page is useful. `dataflow <https://github.com/YueNing/vnegmas/blob/master/docs/dataflow.rst>`_
   Otherwise, you can skip this page.
 Look below.

 | Below is relative command and code(example).